- A Crypto EOR lets Web3 companies hire globally, paying teams in crypto or fiat without local entity setup.

 How a Crypto-Native EOR Shields You from Regulatory Risk?

-2. Multi-country payroll with precise tax withholding: When you pay an engineer in São Paulo partially in USDC, the EOR calculates Brazilian income tax, INSS contributions, and FGTS deposits, then reconciles crypto-to-fiat conversion at the correct exchange rate for tax filings.
+When you pay an engineer in Sao Paulo partially in USDC, the EOR calculates Brazilian income tax, INSS contributions, and FGTS deposits, then reconciles crypto-to-fiat conversion at the correct exchange rate for tax filings.

-5. Benefits management in crypto-skeptical regions: Even where crypto salary is restricted, sophisticated EORs structure comp as fiat base plus discretionary token bonuses, maintaining compliance while delivering the packages top talent expects.
+Even where crypto salary is restricted, sophisticated EORs structure comp as a flat base plus discretionary token bonuses, maintaining compliance while delivering the packages top talent expects.

 How Does a Crypto EOR Unlock Global Talent Access?